kej715/DtCyber/NOS2.8.7/README.md

 To prepare the system for customization and installation of optional products, execute the following command from this directory while DtCyber is running NOS 2.8.7:

->`expect prep-customization.exp`
+>`node prep-customization`

-`prep-customization.exp` executes *SYSGEN(SOURCE)* to load operating system source code and build procedures on the INSTALL user's account, and then it submits two batch jobs from from the INSTALL user to set up for building the operating system and to apply initial corrective code and base modifications to the OS source program library.
+`prep-customization.js` executes *SYSGEN(SOURCE)* to load operating system source code and build procedures on the INSTALL user's account, and then it submits two batch jobs from from the INSTALL user to set up for building the operating system and to apply initial corrective code and base modifications to the OS source program library.
 It will take a few minutes for the script to complete, so be patient and watch it run.

-## Building Optional Products
+## Installing Optional Products
-A script named `build-product.exp` enables you to build optional software products for NOS 2.8.7.
-It also enables you to rebuild the base operating system itself and other products provided on the initial deadstart tape. `build-product.exp` will download tape images automatically from public libraries on the web, as needed.
+A script named `install-product.js` enables you to install optional software products for NOS 2.8.7.
+It also enables you to rebuild the base operating system itself and other products provided on the initial deadstart tape. `install-product.js` will download tape images automatically from public libraries on the web, as needed.

-To reveal a list of products that `build-product.exp` can build, enter the following
+To reveal a list of products that `install-product.js` can install, enter the following command:
-command:

->`expect build-product.exp list`
+>`node install-product list`

 Each line displayed begins with a product name which is followed by a short description of the product.
-To build a product, call `build-product.exp` as in:
+To install a product, call `install-product.js` as in:

->`expect build-product.exp` *product-name*
+>`node install-product` *product-name*

 For example:

->`expect build-product.exp algol68`
+>`node install-product algol68`

+You may specify more than one product name on the command line as well, and `install-product.js` will install the multiple products requested.
+By default, `install-product.js` will not re-install a product that is already installed.
+You can force it to re-install a product by specifying the `-f` command line option, as
+in:

+>`node install-product -f algol68`

+Finally, you may request all not-yet-installed products to be installed by specifying `all` as the product name, as in:

+>`node install-product all`

 #### Standard CDC Products
-Build scripts are currently available for the following standard CDC products.
+Installation scripts are currently available for the following standard CDC products.
 These products are pre-built and included on the initial deadstart tape.
 The scripts are available to facilitate customization, if needed.